daniele-salvagni/codepipeline-ecr-build-and-publish-tf/README.md

 ECR using AWS CodePipeline without a buildspec file.
 This is done by using the new `ECRBuildAndPublish` action (November 2024).

+## Blog post

+This example is part of the following blog post: [Simplify ECR image building and publishing with CodePipeline V2](https://dsalvagni.com/b/simplify-ecr-image-building-and-publishing-with-codepipeline/)

+## How to deploy

-To use this example, rename the `terraform.tfvars.example` file to `terraform.tfvars` and fill in the variables.
+To deploy this example, rename the `terraform.tfvars.example` file to `terraform.tfvars` and fill in the variables.
 For creating a GitHub connection, see the instructions below.

 ```sh